HomeBlogMarketingContent MarketingHow to Build a Content Marketing Strategy That Converts More Customers

 • eBooks and free guides help build your credibility.
 People love to get something for free.
 Make sure you provide truly valuable guidance that prospects can act upon.
 Even if it doesn’t turn them into customers yet, they will remember you when it’s time to make a decision.

 • Webinars give people the chance to get close to you without having to engage with you personally.
 Offer them something that shows your strength but doesn’t focus primarily on your product or service.
 Allow participants to ask questions.
-Webinars are a powerful way to create a familiarity that makes it easy to follow up.
+Webinars are a powerful way to create familiarity that makes it easy to follow up.

 The information you provide still doesn’t need to be solution-oriented.
 Address a specific pain point your prospects share and present possible solutions.
 Again, the idea is to educate and support, not to sell.